-Rebekah Nyaluak Bang, a Community Health Worker visits Nyariemi Gony and her 8 month old son, Parnath Catkek, at their home in Pugnido 1 refugee camp, Gambella, Ethiopia.
-Parnath was recovering from severe wasting after an intensive inpatient stay followed by regular visits to his local health facility.
-Photo: Kieran McConville / Concern Worldwide / 2020
+Rebekah Nyaluak Bang, Concern Community Health Worker visits Nyariemi Gony and her 8 month old son, Parnath Catkek, at their home in Pugnido 1 refugee camp, Gambella, Ethiopia.
+Parnath spent time in the Concern stabilization centre and is currently being treated for Severe Acute Malnutrition (SAM), as part of the CMAM program.
+Photo: Kieran McConville / Concern Worldwide